kitaniboy/demo-non-profit-api/README.md

 3. Navigate to project directory and install dependencies via `npm install`

+4. Run mongoDB (see [link](https://docs.mongodb.com/v3.2/tutorial/install-mongodb-on-windows/) for installing and running guide)

+5. Create a .env file in the root directory and add the following to it: `MONGODB_URL=YOUR_MONGODB_URL`

-4. Start the project by running the following command `npm run dev`
+6. Start the project by running the following command `npm run dev`

 ## Contribution